Memorial Day: Charleston, South Carolina

-On April 26, 1865, in Jackson, Mississippi, Sue Landon Vaughan supposedly decorated the graves of Confederate and Union soldiers.
-However, the earliest recorded reference to this event did not appear until many years after.
-Regardless, mention of the observance is inscribed on the southeast panel of the Confederate Monument in Jackson, erected in 1891.

 Columbus, Georgia

-The United States National Park Service and numerous scholars attribute the beginning of a Memorial Day practice in the South to a group of women of Columbus, Georgia.
+The National Cemetery Administration, a division of the Department of Veterans Affairs, and scholars attribute the beginning of a Memorial Day practice in the South to a group of women of Columbus, Georgia.
 The women were the Ladies Memorial Association of Columbus.
-They were represented by Mary Ann Williams (Mrs. Charles J. Williams) who, as Secretary, wrote a letter to press in March 1866 asking their assistance in establishing annual holiday to decorate the graves of soldiers throughout the south.
-The letter was reprinted in several southern states and the plans were noted in newspapers in the north.
-The date of April 26 was chosen.
-The holiday was observed in Atlanta, Augusta, Macon, Columbus and elsewhere in Georgia as well as Montgomery, Alabama; Memphis, Tennessee; Louisville, Kentucky; New Orleans, Louisiana; Jackson, Mississippi, and across the south.
+They were represented by Mary Ann Williams (Mrs. Charles J. Williams) who as association secretary wrote an open letter to the press on March 11, 1866 asking for assistance in establishing an annual holiday to decorate the graves of soldiers throughout the South.
+The letter was reprinted in several southern states and the plans were noted in newspapers in the North.
+The date of April 26 was chosen, which corresponded with the end date of the war with the surrender agreement between Generals Johnston and Sherman in 1865.

+The holiday was observed in Atlanta, Augusta, Macon, Columbus and elsewhere in Georgia as well as Montgomery, Alabama; Memphis, Tennessee; Louisville, Kentucky; New Orleans, Louisiana; Jackson, Mississippi, and across the South.
 In some cities, mostly in Virginia, other dates in May and June were observed.
-General John A. Logan commented on the observances in a speech to veterans on July 4, 1866, in Salem, Illinois.
+General John Logan commented on the observances in a speech to veterans on July 4, 1866, in Salem, Illinois.
 After General Logan's General Order No. 11 to the Grand Army of the Republic to observe May 30, 1868, the earlier version of the holiday began to be referred to as Confederate Memorial Day.

 Columbus, Mississippi

-A year after the war's end, in April 1866, four women of Columbus gathered together at Friendship Cemetery to decorate the graves of the Confederate soldiers.
+Following Mary William's call for assistance, four women of Columbus, Mississippi a day early on April 25, 1866, gathered together at Friendship Cemetery to decorate the graves of the Confederate soldiers.
 They also felt moved to honor the Union soldiers buried there, and to note the grief of their families, by decorating their graves as well.
-The story of their gesture of humanity and reconciliation is held by some writers as the inspiration of the original Memorial Day despite its occurring last among the claimed inspirations.
+The story of their gesture of humanity and reconciliation is held by some writers as the inspiration of the original Memorial Day.

-Other Southern Precedents
+Other Southern precedents

-According to the United States Library of Congress website, "Southern women decorated the graves of soldiers even before the Civil War’s end.
+According to the United States Library of Congress, "Southern women decorated the graves of soldiers even before the Civil War’s end.
 Records show that by 1865, Mississippi, Virginia, and South Carolina all had precedents for Memorial Day."
 The earliest Southern Memorial Day celebrations were simple, somber occasions for veterans and their families to honor the dead and tend to local cemeteries.
 In following years, the Ladies' Memorial Association and other groups increasingly focused rituals on preserving Confederate culture and the Lost Cause of the Confederacy narrative.